OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 ### 3. Access Documentation
 Each and every command of OpenBB SDK has detailed documentation about input parameters and returned outputs.
-You can access them using multiple ways:
+You can access them in multiple ways:

 **Approach 1: Press `shift + tab`**
 This will work out of the box if you're using Jupyter Notebook.
 In case your IDE is VSCode, you will need to install the [Jupyter PowerToys